 At the New City Agenda event on the future of high-cost credit, Andrew Bailey, CEO of the FCA said that the regulator would soon be making an announcement about overdrafts and other sectors of the high-cost credit market.
 Consumers have already paid over £10 billion in unarranged overdraft charges since the OFT lost a case at the Supreme Court in 2009.
-Will the FCA continue the previous approach of relying on giving consumers information and hoping new technology will improve matters or will it take strong action to cap these charges?
+At the event there were questions about whether the FCA would continue the previous approach of relying on giving consumers information and hoping new technology will improve matters or take strong action to cap these charges?

 Challenge those bank charges

 Bank charges began to be recognised as a problem in the early 2000s.
 Attracted by the easy revenue banks had gradually increased the charges levied on consumers who paid late or exceeded their overdraft limit.
 Campaigns from consumers groups encouraged people to challenge their charges – banks received millions of complaints.
 Despite insisting that there had been no breach of the law in imposing these charges banks refunded over £560 million to consumers.
 But these complaints were placed on hold whilst the Office of Fair Trading and the banks commenced a court case to determine whether the OFT could assess whether the level of the charges was fair.

 OFT loses Supreme Court case on bank charges